bekowal/CarbonElectronNeuralNetwork/README.md

     It is a single neural network with dropout layers.
 The Monte Carlo dropout mechanism is used to make predictions.

 ## Making Predictions
----

 To run the model:
 * Install jax package ()
-* to make model A predictions for elecgtron Energy E, scattering angle theta and .. run `xxx yyy zzz`
+* to make model A predictions for electron Energy E, scattering angle theta, and. run `xxx yyy zzz`
-* to make model B predictions for elecgtron Energy E, scattering angle theta and .. run `xxx yyy zzz`
+* to make model B predictions for electron Energy E, scattering angle theta, and. run `xxx yyy zzz`

 ## Cite
     @article{Kowal:2023,